 The relationship one has with his or her direct manager is a critical contributor to employee engagement.
 According to Gallup, just 21 percent of employees strongly agree that their performance is managed in a way that motivates them to do outstanding work.
 Most managers are not equipped with the education and information they need to manage effectively.
 Most have no idea how to go about coaching and inspiring employees.

 In our People Management Study, we saw a strong correlation between how employees feel about their managers and their attitude toward their jobs.
 In fact, according to that report, “94 percent of employees with great bosses have passion and energy for their jobs, whereas only 59 percent of employees with bad bosses have passion and energy for their jobs.”

 3. Misalignment with team.

-  Ninety-seven percent of employees believe lack of alignment on a team impacts project outcome.
+Ninety-seven percent of employees believe a lack of alignment on a team impacts project outcome.
 Another 86 percent blame workplace failures on lack of collaboration and ineffective communication.
 What’s more, 75 percent of employers rate teamwork and collaboration as “very important,” but only 18 percent make communications evaluations part of performance management.
 This is important because companies that don’t promote and enable collaboration are less likely to be high performing.

 How can you create a more aligned team?
 Introduce employees to their peers’ communication styles and goals.
 Make sure to align everyone on a shared vision for the team as well as company goals and values.
 People who are rowing in the same direction and understand each other’s strengths are less likely to experience unhealthy conflict.